 - Rulemaking procedure is governed by North Carolina General Statutes Chapter 150B, the Administrative Procedure Act (APA).

-- The NC Department of Health and Human Services (DHHS) and the Commission for Mental Health, Developmental Disabilities, and Substance Abuse Services (Commission) are granted statutory authority to adopt rules related to the mental health, developmental disabilities, and substance abuse service delivery system.
+- The NC Department of Health and Human Services (DHHS) and the Commission for Mental Health, Developmental Disabilities, and Substance Abuse Services (Commission) are granted statutory authority to adopt rules related to the mental health, developmental disabilities, and substance use service delivery system.

 - The rulemaking process implemented by the Commission is outlined below.